 By their very nature investment markets are unpredictable and it is impossible to have any certainty around future returns and volatility, so the setting of any investment strategy cannot be more than an imprecise way of arriving at an 'appropriate' split of assets.
-As strategy is, however, the biggest driver of future investment returns it is important that sufficient time is spent in designing and implementing a strategy that is sensible for the Fund.
+However, as investment strategy is the biggest driver of future investment returns, it is important that sufficient time is spent in designing and implementing a strategy that is sensible for the Fund.

-The Fund's actual allocation is monitored by Officers and Committee on a regular basis to ensure it does not notably deviate from the target allocation.
+The Fund's actual allocation is monitored by Fund officers and the Committee on a regular basis to ensure it does not notably deviate from the target allocation.